 2. "5.
-Business Management Systems, Processes and Internal Controls" of Business Report
+Business Management Systems, Processes and Internal Controls" of Business Report i)Systems to ensure efficient and management of business activities by the Executive Officers

-Systems to ensure compliance of executive officers' activities to laws and articles of associations, and other systems to ensure proper and legitimate business activities

-The Board of Directors of Nissan determined Nissan's systems and policies to ensure appropriate management and execution of Nissan and its group companies' business, which is outlined below.
+- Systems to ensure compliance of directors' activities to laws and articles of associations, and other systems to ensure proper and legitimate business activities - The Board of Directors of Nissan determined Nissan's systems and policies to ensure appropriate management and execution of Nissan and its group companies' business, which is outlined below.